DoNotPay now lets you share online subscriptions without divulging your password

 Addressable market

 The market DoNotPay is addressing with its latest service is well-documented.
 Millions of people already share online passwords with friends and family to save money, with as many as two-thirds of Netflix users alone reportedly sharing their login credentials with others.
-During an earnings call last year, Netflix CFO Spencer Neumann was asked how the company might address the issue of password sharing and responded that the company may adopt tougher tactics in the future.
+During an earnings call last year, Netflix CFO Spencer Neumann was asked how the company might address the issue of password sharing and said it may adopt tougher tactics in the future.
 “We continue to monitor it,” Neumann said.
 “We’re looking at the situation, and we’ll [look for] those consumer-friendly ways to push on the edges of that.”

 Then there is the question of whether a service like DoNotPay encourages users to contravene their membership policies.
 By way of example, Netflix’s terms and conditions state: